Is it Noisy? You probably don't need an amplified handset!

-All phones sold in the last decade have a receiver amplifier built-in.
-Usually an up and down button on the base of the set.
+All phones sold in the last couple decades have a receiver amplifier built in.
+There’s usually a volume up and down button on the base of the set.
 If it's noisy and you turn up the volume on the set, the background noise is increased along with the other party's voice.
 It's just as hard or harder to hear.

 When you put a handset with a noise cancelling transmitter on the phone it cuts out most of the background noise.
 When the volume is turned up the person on the other end is easier to hear, not harder.

 We can put a noise cancelling transmitter in most phone handsets, but not all.
 Some of them are designed to look "cool" and are so small inside that we can't get a noise cancelling transmitter in it.

 For phones that we can't make a noise cancelling handset for, we have a Volume Control Box to reduce the mic level if it's noisy (using a small screwdriver to adjust a tiny pot).
 That's not a terrible idea since if it's noisy it's likely that the user will be speaking louder anyway.
 It simply plugs into the phone's handset jack and the handset cord plugs into it.
 It only works on phones with electret transmitters (either polarity), which is just about all of them these days.